ggpwnkthx/docker-nufad/README.md

 }
 ```

-You can also send request with a list of actions, and each action will be executed in the order they are listed:
+You can also send a request with a list of actions, and each action will be executed in the order they are listed:
 ```
 {
 	"actions" : [